Page Content

 What does a medical speech-language pathologist do?

 A medical speech-language pathologist works in health care and diagnoses and treats a wide range of speech, language, cognitive, and swallowing disorders.
 They work with patients affected by a variety of neurological events, such as brain damage, stroke, seizure, or cancer.
-They may also work with patients who suffer from chronic diseases or who have experienced a trauma.
+They may also work with patients who suffer from chronic diseases or who have experienced trauma.

 Speech pathologists examine patients and create treatment plans tailored to their needs.
 These patients may have speech articulation issues, voice quality problems, or language disorders.
 Treatment could be modifying a patient’s diet or prescribing a speech-generating device.